-5.2.2Depth and velocity
+4.2.2Depth and velocity

-The depth and velocity of each cell (and the number of cells that are submerged and therefore available to trout) vary with the daily reach flow.
+The depth and velocity of each cell (and the number of cells that are submerged and therefore available to trout) vary with the reach's flow.
 A cell's water velocity is treated as a magnitude; the direction does not matter within inSTREAM.